jbhopkins/bioxtasraw/docs/documentation_readme.txt

 To build pdfs, be in the top level (docs) folder and use: make latexpdf

+On windows without make you can use: sphinx-build -b html source build\html

 It is recommended that you first delete any old files in the build folder, as some changes may not propagate when rebuilding.
 Do this with a: make clean